eclipsesource/play-json-schema-validator/README.md

 ## Usage

-Schemas can be parsed by passing the schema string to `Json.fromJson` like this:
+Schemas can be parsed by passing the schema string to `Json.fromJson`, for instance like this:

 ```Scala
   val schema = Json.fromJson[SchemaType](Json.parse(